WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 “Taught in schools across the Empire, Shakespeare's work helped to imbue a sense of cultural patriotism in the Empire’s subjects.
 In 1841 Thomas Carlyle described Shakespeare as a “real, marketable, tangibly useful possession.”
 Critics have argued this was a way the British Empire tried to subordinate the cultures of the countries it occupied.
 Shakespeare continues to be exported, adapted and translated, across the world.”
 BBC Teach

 It is now widely accepted and understood, even in England, that William Shakespeare, of Stratford-upon-Avon did not write the plays attributed to him.
-The truth about the man from Stratford has become impossible to suppress.
-Today, after nearly 175 years of sustained controversy it is has finally become widely known that William Shakespeare did not attend school; that his parents could not read; that his children could not read; that he wrote no letters nor received any letters; that he did not own any books; that not a single person recorded in a diary or a letter having worked with him on the plays or talked with him about writing the plays; that there is no record of him ever being paid for the plays; no one in his hometown of Stratford knew that he was a poet; that the monument erected in his honor at Holy Trinity Church in Stratford originally showed him as a grain dealer; that there is not a single surviving shred of a manuscript from the plays, and not a single word anywhere in the man from Stratford genius’ own handwriting except six signatures, three of which are on his last will, and all six of which look to have been executed by a man unused to handling a pen.
-Because of this overwhelming evidence that William of Stratford-upon-Avon could not possibly have written the plays, as proclaimed as such by such eminent thinkers and artists such as Whitman, Henry James and Mark Twain, the belief that William Shakespeare wrote the plays is now largely confined to academia and others with motivated beliefs.
-The evidence is clear: it is impossible that the Stratford man was the author.
-He was a front man. .
+The truth about the man from Stratford has now become impossible to suppress.
+Today, after nearly 175 years of sustained controversy it has finally become widely known that William Shakespeare did not attend school; that his parents could not read; that his children could not read; that he wrote no letters nor received any letters; that he did not own any books; that not a single person recorded in a diary or a letter having worked with him on the plays or talked with him about writing the plays; that there is no record of him ever being paid for the plays; no one in his hometown of Stratford knew that he was a poet; that the monument erected in his honor at Holy Trinity Church in Stratford originally showed him as a grain dealer; that there is not a single surviving shred of a manuscript from the plays, and not a single word anywhere in the man-from Stratford’s own handwriting except six signatures, three of which are on his last will, and all six look to have been executed by a man unused to handling a pen.
+Because of this overwhelming evidence that William of Stratford-upon-Avon could not possibly have written such learned, dense plays, and declared as truth by such eminent thinkers as Whitman, Henry James and Mark Twain, the belief that William Shakespeare wrote the plays is now largely confined to academia and to other Shakespeare professionals with motivated belief.
+The evidence is extremely clear: it is impossible that the Stratford man was the author of the plays.
+He was only a front man.

-(NOTE: For newcomers to the Shakespeare Authorship Question: more ‘negative’ evidence for why William Shakespeare of Stratford could not possibly have written the world-famous plays go HERE.
-For some of the massive amount of evidence that Francis Bacon wrote the plays go HERE)
+(NOTE: For newcomers to the Shakespeare Authorship Question: for more ‘negative’ evidence for why William Shakespeare of Stratford-Upon-Avon could not possibly have written the world-famous plays go HERE.
+For some of the massive amount of evidence that Francis Bacon wrote the plays go here and here)

 I argue, along with many others that Francis Bacon wrote the plays.
-(It is good to be in the same category as Mark Twain) Space and time do not permit me to make the argument for Bacon here but I will mention the smoking gun for us “Baconians” of the SAQ: a book called the Promus Notebook found in the British Library by a man named James Spedding, who was compiling the Collected Works of Francis Bacon in the 1860’s.
-This book contains a collection of sayings, proverbs and quotations and it appears to be a notebook that a writer might keep as a memory aid.
-With over 1,500 entries, all handwritten by Bacon, more than 600 of them have been found in the Shakespeare plays.
+(It’s good to be in a category with Mark Twain) Space and time do not permit me to make the argument for Bacon here but I will mention the smoking gun for us “Baconians” of the SAQ: a book called the Promus Notebook found in the British Library by a man named James Spedding, who was compiling the Collected Works of Francis Bacon in the 1860’s.
+This book contains a collection of sayings, proverbs and quotations and it looks to be a notebook that a writer keeps as a memory aid.
+It contains over 1,500 entries, all handwritten by Bacon, a fact not in dispute, and more than 600 have been found in the Shakespeare plays, many as exact and direct quotes.
 Some of Shakespeare’s most famous lines are in the Promus Notebook, even such famous ones as “to thine own self be true” and “All’s Well That Ends Well”.
 Here is a link for more on the Promus, which means “storehouse’ in Latin, a language with which Bacon published many of his philosophical works.
-I’ll also mention that to anyone familiar with Bacon’s philosophical writing, it is clear that there are innumerable “parallels” in those writings to the ideas found in the plays.
+I’ll also mention that anyone familiar with Bacon’s philosophical writing, it is clear that there are innumerable “parallels” in those writings to the ideas found in the plays.
 In fact the evidence for Bacon’s authorship is nearly endless.
-“Foul deeds will rise though all the earth overwhelm them to men’s eye’s”.
+“Foul deeds will rise though all the earth overwhelm them to men’s eyes”.
 Nice try at hiding it all Francis.
 Fail.
-I encourage everyone to follow the links above for more evidence.
-Or, listen to my podcast about it, where I bury you in Bacon.
+I encourage everyone to follow the links above or listen to my podcast about it, where I bury you in Bacon.

 If the worldly and hyper-educated Bacon was known to be the author, then the impact of the plays would have diminished exponentially: their hidden subtexts made clear, their secret symbolism meant for adepts exposed.
-(Bacon himself claimed that he wrote for 'adepts')(28) The alluring pull of mystery that the plays generate would have vanished.
+(Bacon himself claimed that he wrote for 'adepts')(28) The alluring and powerful pull of mystery that the plays generate would have vanished completely.

 The Birth Of A Myth

-A starting point for the new religion (besides the First Folio, published in 1623, which is where the Myth of mysterious genius began) was the Shakespeare Jubilee in 1769.
-Worship of the Myth reached a peak at the height of the British Empire in the early 1900’s.
-(17) Although during that time an American woman named Delia Bacon, was loudly and quite effectively expressing doubt in the Myth armed with her 700 page book and the friendship of Whitman, Emerson and Hawthorn, it was no matter.
-It was too late.
+A starting point for the new religion (besides the First Folio, published in 1623, which is where the Myth of the mysterious English genius began) was the previously mentioned Shakespeare Jubilee in 1769.
+The Myth and worship reached a peak at the height of the British Empire in the early 1900’s.
+(17) Although in the 1850’s an American woman named Delia Bacon loudly and quite effectively began expressing doubt in the Hoax while armed with her 700 page book and the friendship of Whitman, Emerson and Hawthorn, it was way too late.
 Delia wound up in a mental institution.
 The Myth Of Shakespeare was too grand, too perfect.
 The Myth had done it’s work.
 It had created an Empire.
-As Thomas Carlyle points out above, the Empire even spread the new religion all over the world it had so effectively conquered England.
+As Thomas Carlyle points out above, Empire then spread Bardolatry over the entire world after it had effectively conquered England.

 The Power Of Myth: To Make A Man Into A Demi-God

-This compelling Myth of Shakespeare began with the elaborate hoax in the introduction to the First Folio, published in 1623 now known as the “most influential book ever written in English”.
-This is where poems about Shakespeare were written by among others Ben Johnson, the highly regarded and brilliant playwright who was a close friend of Francis Bacon’s.
+This compelling Myth of Shakespeare began with the elaborate hoax found in the introduction to the First Folio, published in 1623.
+This book is now known as the “most influential book ever written in English”.
+This is where poems about Shakespeare lauding his genius first appeared.
+Shakespeare had been dead for 7 years.
+None were written while he was alive.
+The laudatory poems were written by among others Ben Johnson, the highly regarded, brilliant playwright who happened to be a close friend of Francis Bacon’s.

-It was the first book dedicated solely to printed plays in the prestigious folio format, a size usually reserved for important religious texts like Bibles and collections of sermons.
-This format lent a sense of gravitas and importance to Shakespeare's works, marking them out as more than mere entertainments and establishing them as a foundational part of English literature with the 36 plays, claiming that William Shakespeare, the “sweet swan of Avon” wrote them, which was an elaborate lie.
-Here the hoax began, a hoax so well done that soon a world encompassing Myth of the exceptional genius of William from Stratford was born.
+It was the first book dedicated solely to printed plays in the prestigious ‘folio format’, a size usually reserved for important religious texts like Bibles and collections of sermons.
+This format lent a sense of gravitas and importance to Shakespeare's works, marking them out as more than mere entertainments, establishing them as a foundational to English literature with the 36 plays, claiming that William Shakespeare, the “sweet swan of Avon” wrote them.
+Here the hoax began in earnest, a hoax so well done that soon enough the Myth of the exceptional genius of the commoner William from Stratford engulfed the world.
+All the world’s a stage.

-William from Stratford did exist, and he was involved in the theater as an actor and part owner of theaters, but he could barely write his name much less thirty-six plays, some of which are considered by many to be some of the finest literature in world history.(3)
+William from Stratford did exist, and he was involved in the theater as an actor and part owner of theaters, but he could barely write his name much less thirty-six plays, some considered to be the finest literature in world history.(3)

 Professor of English Charles LaPorte in his book The Victorian Cult of Shakespeare: Bardology in the Nineteenth Century, states “The works of Shakespeare became a secular equivalent or replacement to the Bible...they made Shakespeare into a god in a very nut and bolts way” (1,2)

-An English nobody had become the greatest in all the world for all time.
-It was exceptional.
-Born was a Myth powerful enough to convert believers into people of a new religion, a religion custom designed to spread a sense of English exceptionalism, previously found only in royalty and the royalty adjacent, the English aristocracy, the gentry.
-The great plays and the Myth of the miracle commoner genius operated on the human mind “as a bow to the fiddle”, (see above) and thus buried itself into the heart of a nation.
-Shakespeare became a symbol of Britain herself.
-Brittania, the ‘sceptered isle’ would surely then have as great a destiny as had the man idolized as “the Bard”.
-Why surely, the small nobody nation, barely literate, torn by strife, decades behind the Italians, the French and the Spanish, had become
+The great plays plus the Myth of the miracle commoner-genius operated on the human mind “as a bow to the fiddle” (see epigraph at top) and thus they became buried into the heart of a nation.
+Brittania, the ‘sceptered isle’ would surely have as great a destiny as had the man idolized as “the Bard”.
+The small nobody nation, barely literate, torn by strife, decades behind the Italians, the French and the Spanish, would become:

 “…This royal throne of kings, this sceptered isle,